graemeleehickey/joineRML/README.md

 As noted in Hickey et al. (2016), there is a lack of statistical software available for fitting joint models to multivariate longitudinal data.
 This is contrary to a growing methodology in the statistical literature. `joineRML` is intended to fill this void.

+Please note that this is currently a **developmental version**, and caution is required when using it.

 How to install
 --------------

 You will need R version (version 3.1 or higher).
 You will also need some additional software depending on what platform you are using.
-Optionally, you can also $\\LaTeX$ if you want to install the vignettes.
+Optionally, you will also require LaTeX if you want to install the vignettes.

+Note that installation will be much simpler after submission to CRAN, and no additional software dependencies will be required.

 ### On Windows